Last updated on April 19, 2026

 Indoor Snake Plant Care (Complete Guide for Beginners)

-➦Light: Bright, indirect light is ideal, but snake plants also grow well in low-light indoor conditions
+➦Light: indirect indoor light is ideal, but snake plants also grow well in low-light indoor conditions

 ➦Water: Water every 2–3 weeks, only when the soil is completely dry